 Set custom time limits for quiz questions

-In some quizzes, questions vary greatly in difficulty: for example, to make calculations and decide whether a statement is true or false requires a different amount of time.
-In iSpring QuizMaker, you can set a custom time limit for each question.
+In some quizzes, questions vary greatly in difficulty.
+For example, to make calculations or answer an essay question and decide whether a statement is true or false requires a different amount of time.
+In iSpring Suite, you can set a custom time limit for each question.

 Select the question and, in the Slide Options tab, tick Limit time to answer the question.
-Set how much time the user will have to answer.
+Set the number of minutes the user will have to answer.